songdejia/EAST/README.md

 # EAST: An Efficient and Accurate Scene Text Detector
 ### Description:
+This version will be updated soon, please pay attention to this work.
 The motivation of this version is to build a easy-training model.
 This version can automatically update best_model by comparing current hmean and the former.
 At the same time, we can see evaluation info about every sample easily.